astrolabsoftware/fink-broker/hdfs/README.md

-# Minio should be disabled in fink-cd
+# Minio should be disabled in fink-cd!

 kubectl run --image apache/hadoop:3.4.0 hdfs-client -- sleep infinity